 This blog reflects my personal views.
 I say this partly because my clients shouldn’t be associated with all of my personal opinions and I surely don’t want to run all my views through their communications departments before publishing.

 I advise Google and Dropbox pretty regularly on legal and policy issues, including on free expression, copyright, and government surveillance issues.
 I’ve done a little work on patents as well.
-I give them my thoughts on net neutrality as well.
-If you want to know what those companies think, they have spokespeople on staff.
+I sometimes give them my thoughts on net neutrality, but I never speak for Google on the issue.